 The following education-related expenditures have been excluded from the per capita calculation:

 - Funding provided under the James Bay and Northern Quebec Agreement and Northeastern Quebec Agreement and the Mi'kmaw Kina'matnewey Education Agreement.
 The FTE students associated with the Education Agreements are also not included in the figures provided

 - FTE students or related education funding provided under comprehensive self-government arrangements

 - Funding for First Nation and Inuit Cultural Education Centres and the First Nations and Inuit Youth Employment Strategy as only a portion of these funds support elementary/secondary students

-- Capital, targeted and salary/administration investments in First Nations education infrastructure ($102 million), consult the National First Nations Consolidated Infrastructure Investment Report 2013-2014 for more information
+- Capital, targeted and salary/administration investments in First Nations education infrastructure ($165 million).

 - INAC Headquarters and INAC Regional Offices salaries and operations costs (with the exception of those going to support federal schools)